 Bsc (hons) Computer Science

-This course is the most research focused of our computing courses, but even so of the emphasis of this course is on employability and current industry trends.
-So in addition to technical know-how, you will also study personal (and interpersonal) skills, a little business, a little maths and the legal and ethical frameworks within which all computing professionals must operate.
+There is a strong emphasis on employability and modern industry trends.
+So in addition to much technical know-how, you will also study personal (and interpersonal) skills, a little business, a little mathematics and the social, legal and ethical frameworks within which all computing professionals must operate.

-The first two years of the course provide a grounding in computer science, please see the detailed course content.
+The first two years of the course provide a thorough grounding in computer science, please see the detailed course content.
 The final year consists entirely of optional modules and a project, the topic of which is also a matter of choice.
-This enables you to tailor your final year to fit your interests and intended career.
+This enables you to tailor your final year to fit your individual interests and intended career.
 The project makes up one third of your final year mark.
 During it you have an individual supervisor and can either study something completely new or study in greater depth something that you have already covered in the course.

-Although the emphasis of this course is in industry practices and employability, the School of Computing and Mathematics engages in much research.
-In the last RAE (Research Assessment Exercise) in 2008, 100% of our research in computer science was judged as being of international repute, with 25% of work recognised as of world leading value.
+This course is the most research-focused of our computing courses.
+In the last RAE (Research Assessment Exercise), 100% of our research in computer science was judged as being of international repute, with 25% of work recognised as of world leading value.
 You are able to study emergent technologies at the forefront of the computing industry such as quantum computing and the underlying theories which open up new avenues of computing and logic.